youandmedigital/craft-breadcrumb/README.md

 ## Breadcrumb might not be right for your project...

-- If don't have templates defined for each URL segment
+- If you don't have templates defined for each URL segment

 - If your URLs don't make sense to a human